Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/wifi/deauth.md

 The **ESP32-C5** supports both 2.4 GHz and 5 GHz bands, allowing you to:

 - Scan and attack networks on all Wi-Fi channels
-- Target devices that have moved to 5 GHz to avoid 2.4 GHz congestion
+- Target devices on 5 GHz networks

 If your target network uses 5 GHz, you need an ESP32-C5 based device.